See if UPIKE is a good fit for you and take the next steps in becoming a student.

 Federal Supplemental Educational Opportunity Grants (FSEOG) are awarded to undergraduate students with exceptional financial need.
 You must be Pell eligible to be considered for this award.
 Due to the limited funding available, not all Pell-eligible students will receive this grant.

-The TEACH Grant provides awards of up to $4,000 a year to students who are completing or plan to complete course work required to begin a career in teaching.
 As required by the Budget Control Act of 2011 (the sequester law), any TEACH Grant that is first disbursed on or after Oct.
-1, 2017, and before Oct.
-1, 2018, must be reduced by 6.6 percent from the award amount for which a recipient would otherwise have been eligible, and any TEACH Grant that is first disbursed on or after Oct.
-1, 2018, and before Oct.
-1, 2019, must be reduced by 6.2 percent from the award amount for which a recipient would otherwise have been eligible.
+1, 2019, and before Oct.
+1, 2020, must be reduced by 5.9% from the award amount for which a recipient would otherwise have been eligible; and any TEACH Grant that is first disbursed on or after Oct.
+1, 2020, and before Oct.
+1, 2021, must be reduced by 5.7% from the award amount for which a recipient would otherwise have been eligible.
 For example:

 As a condition for receiving a TEACH Grant, you must sign a TEACH Grant Agreement to Serve in which you agree to (among other requirements) teach in a high-need field; at an elementary school, secondary school, or educational service agency that serves students from low-income families; and for at least four complete academic years within eight years after completing (or ceasing enrollment in) the course of study for which you received the grant.